RealNeGate/Cuik/tb/README.txt

      We currently have basic ELF64, COFF64, some current work is being done for PE and Macho-O. We got exporting object files but wanna go further because linkers ain't supposed to be separate programs.

-  # Compiling

-    You'll need to install a C compiler, Ninja and Python3.

-    ```
-      git clone --recurse-submodules -j8 https://github.com/RealNeGate/Cuik.git
-      cd tb
-      py build.py
-    ```

-    If you wish to compile with optimizations add `-opt` to the args.
-    By default the C compiler will be clang, if you want to change that use `-cc=your-compiler`

-  # Getting Started

-    Coming soon